wp-plugins/floatbox-plus/readme.txt

 == Description ==

-> Please go to the options page and set which version of floatbox you use!
-Otherwise the plugin may not work properly.

 Floatbox Plus is a plugin that implements Floatbox by <a href="http://randomous.com/tools/floatbox/">Byron McGregor</a> (a javascript similar to Lightview/Lightbox/Shadowbox/Fancybox/Thickbox).
 Floatbox Plus is used to create overlay display images/videos (only youtube/vimeo) on the webpage and to automatically add the correct overlay links to images.
 Floatbox Plus permits users to view larger versions of images/videos without having to leave the current page, and is also able to display